polotek/procstreams/README.md

 `callback` (optional) callback to be called on the "exit" event from the proc.
 It receives the same arguments as the child process exit callback

 ### options

-The options object supports all of the options from [`child_process.spawn`](http://nodejs.org/docs/v0.6.5/api/child_processes.html#child_process.spawn) plus a few additions specific to procstream
+The options object supports all of the options from [`child_process.spawn`](http://nodejs.org/docs/v0.6.5/api/child_processes.html#child_process.spawn) plus a few additions specific to procstreams:

 `out` - Boolean that determines if the proc output is directed to the main process output